kratisto/docs/pages/account_and_service_management/managing_billing_payments_and_services/carbon_footprint/guide.en-ie.md

 #### Step 2 - Request the carbon footprint generation and retrieve the requested Task ID

-To do this, replace the current date that appears in the API sidebar with the date on which you want to stop calculating the carbon footprint.
+Replace the current date that appears in the API sidebar with the date on which you want to stop calculating the carbon footprint.
 Please respect the following date format:

 ```bash
 {